vikramsharma13/another-cordapp-template/README.md

 ### Deploy a Kubernetes network of Corda nodes

 You can deploy a collection of Corda nodes within docker containers on a kubernetes cluster on your machine.
-Each node currently runs the [Yo Cordapp](https://github.com/corda/samples/tree/release-V4/yo-cordapp) but work is underway to link up the output of workflows and contracts build jars.
+Each node currently runs the [Yo Cordapp](https://github.com/corda/samples/tree/release-V4/yo-cordapp) but work is underway to link up the output of workflows and contracts build jars of this template.

 The essential commands are: